BeardoMattix/90-Day-Reset/README.md

 The random password generator takes in parameters given by the user to generate the necessary password need for the desired credentials.

+## Instructions

+- List number of characters required for password generation
+- For special characters, toggle on if needed.
+- For numerical characters, toggle on if needed.
+- For uppercase alphabet characters, toggle on if needed.
+- For lowercase alphabet characters, toggle on if needed
+- Click Generate Password button

+The desired password will display in the "Password Results" section.
+If you need to start over, simply click the reset button to begin the process over.

 ## Programming Languages

 <p>